nailbuster/esp8266FTPServer/README.md

 # esp8266FTPServer
-Simple FTP Server for using esp8266 SPIFFs
+Simple FTP Server for using esp8266/esp32 SPIFFs

+Now should support esp32!!!

 I've modified a FTP server from arduino/wifi shield to work with esp8266....

 This allows you to FTP into your esp8266 and access/modify the spiffs folder/data...it only allows one ftp connection at a time....very simple for now...

-I've tested it with Filezilla, and the basics work (update/download/rename/delete).
+I've tested it with Filezilla, and the basics work (upload/download/rename/delete).
 There's no create/modify directory support(no directory support in SPIFFS yet).

 You need to setup Filezilla(or other client) to only allow 1 connection..
 To force FileZilla to use the primary connection for data transfers: